navis-org/pymaid/README.md

 #Retrieve a list of skeletons using an annotation
 nl = get_3D_skeleton ( 'annotation:example_neurons' , myInstance )

-#nl is a CatmaidNeuron object that manages data.
-Notice that some entries show as 'NA' because that data has not yet been retrieved/calculated
+#nl is a CatmaidNeuronList object that manages data:
+#Notice that some entries show as 'NA' because that data has not yet been retrieved/calculated
 print(nl)

 #You can subset the neurons based on their properties